This recipe for Panko Crusted Halibut is delicious. The crunchy texture of the Panko crumbs is so good! Crunchy without being fried!

 2 Halibut portions ** you can make as many as you need

 Preheat oven to 400f

 Line a baking sheet with foil & spray it with non-stick spray or brush lightly with some oil

 - In a bowl, mix the parsley, dill, lemon peel & garlic powder together

 - Put the Panko crumbs & the herb mixture into a pie plate side by side

 - Season each piece of halibut generously with salt & pepper

 - Dip the oiled piece of halibut into the herb mixture then into the Panko crumbs pressing down so that it sticks

-- Place on the prepared baking sheet & bake until cooked completely.
+- Place the coated fish on the prepared baking sheet & bake until cooked completely.
 Cooking time depends on the thickness of the fish.
 You can check the internal temperature with an instant read thermometer, it should be 130f -135f to medium done

-- Let he fish rest for about 5 minutes then serve with lemon wedges
+- Let the fish rest for about 5 minutes then serve with lemon wedges